imCodePartnerAB/imcms/docs/user-documentation/admin-settings/template-css.rst

 2. You have two buttons:

-|active| - loads active version of template css.
+|active| - shows active version of template css.
 Active means that all users see changes.

-|working| - loads working version.
+|working| - shows working version.
 Working means no one can see changes.
 In order to preview them see *Appearance* tab in *Page Info*.

 You only can change working version.